uuf6429/docker-etl/README.md

 $application->addTasks([new RandomNameSetter()]);
 ```
 *Note: feel free to have your class(es) somewhere else and then require/autoload them in your include file.*

+### Service Awareness

+If your task class depends on some service (for example logging), just implement one of the interfaces below and to receive the service:

+- `\Psr\Log\LoggerAwareInterface`
+- `\uuf6429\DockerEtl\Console\ApplicationAwareInterface`
+- `\uuf6429\DockerEtl\Console\OutputAwareInterface`

+*Note: the service becomes available after construction - it won't be available in your constructor.*

 ## :thought_balloon: Rationale